-• After the function name, we should write parentheses () which may contain parameters.
+- We can define a function using the keyword def followed by function name. - After the function name, we should write parentheses () which may contain parameters.

 '''

 def functionname(parameter1,parameter2,....):

-'''

-'''

 """function docstring"""

-'''

 function statements

+Example:

 def add(a,b):

 """This function finds sum of two numbers"""

 c=a+b

 print(c)

+'''